Arctic to Indian

 When to Go

-A few skiers brave the traverse in January and February but sparse snow cover, short daylight hours and the near-guarantee that you’ll be breaking trail make midwinter trips challenging.
-Most skiers aim for a golden window in March when the snow is deep but compact, snow bridges across Ship Creek are still sturdy, and the long, warmer days allow you to slow down (if just a bit) and enjoy the scenery.
+A few skiers brave the traverse in January and early February but sparse snow cover, short daylight hours and the near-guarantee that you’ll be breaking trail can make midwinter trips more difficult.
+Most skiers aim for a window in March when the snow is deep but compact, snow bridges across Ship Creek are still sturdy, and the long, warmer days allow you to slow down (if just a bit) and enjoy the scenery.
 While skiable snow may linger on the ground well into April, snow bridges break up as soon as warm weather hits and the creek can become challenging to cross.
 Snow also tends to melt out quickly along Turnagain Arm, so latecomers may find themselves carrying skis for the last couple miles into Indian.

-Of course, the ideal window to make the trip can vary based on snowfall and weather.
+Of course, the ideal window to make the trip varies based on snowfall and weather.
 During the low-snowfall winters of 2014-15 and 2015-16, many considered the traverse unskiable.
 If in doubt, check with local backcountry skiing groups, such as the Alaska Backcountry Ski Addiction group on Facebook.

 What Skis to Use

 The Arctic to Indian traverse is surprisingly amenable to different ski setups.
 The ideal setup varies with the user, quality of the gear, and conditions, and no one type of setup is clearly best for the whole traverse.
 The route includes two relatively steep descents (from the Arctic Valley trailhead to Ship Creek, and from Indian Creek Pass to Indian) separated by a gradual, twelve-mile-long uphill in the middle.
 As long as the snow is firm enough to support them, skinny XC race skis can make the middle section a breeze–but depending on the skill of the skier, the descents will be somewhere between thrilling and impossible.
 Many a strong skier has broken their old race skis here.